-In order to also guarantee general compensation for inflation for the exempt staff, exempt staff members (who are not executives; see below) currently receive a salary adjustment corresponding to the amount of the increase in the last pay scale group (9/11) on the 1st of January following any collective increase, based on a regulatory agreement with the works council.
+In order to also ensure general compensation for inflation for the exempt staff, exempt staff members (who are not executives, see below) currently receive a salary adjustment corresponding to the amount of the increase in the last tariff group (9/11) on the 1st of January following any collective increase, based on an agreement with the works council.

 Exempt staff can receive a discretionary bonus in addition to the fixed salary.
-Whether and to what extent bonus payments are made is decided and set each year by the business owners and the individual business unit heads.
-Any negative contributions to the business results by an individual staff member are factored in when setting the bonus.
+Whether and to what extent any bonus payment occurs shall be determined and established annually by the business owners and the individual business unit head.
+Any negative contributions to the business results by an employee are factored in when setting the bonus.

-Based on its historical traditions, Berenberg employs alternative payment systems for the payment of the fixed salary for exempt staff, which only affect very small groups of exempt staff:
+Based on its historical traditions, Berenberg employs alternative payment systems for exempt staff, which only affect very small groups of exempt staff:

-Staff who joined the company on or before 31 December 2000: Fixed salary of 12 monthly payments and a fixed bonus, which is paid every quarter in the months of February, May, August and November (pro rata if the employment relationship is not in effect for the full calendar year);
+Staff who joined the company on or before 31 December 2000: Fixed salary of 12 monthly payments and a fixed bonus, which is paid every quarter in the months of February, May, August and November (pro rata if the employment is not in effect for the full calendar year);

 Staff who joined the company from 1 January 2001 to 1 August 2012: Fixed salary in 14 equal monthly amounts.
 The 13th and 14th monthly salaries are paid in May and November.
-They are paid pro rata if the employee relationship is not in effect for a full calendar year.
+They are paid pro rata if the employee is not in effect for a full calendar year.